-Additional church choir were implemented, the Hoke L. Smith Male Chorus, Calvary Mass Choir and Ambassadors of Christ,
+Additional church choir were implemented, the Hoke L. Smith Male Chorus, Calvary Mass Choir, Ambassadors of Christ and The Majestic Choir.

 Amidst all of these changes, the addition of involvement in a Credit Union was established to strengthen the financial resources of the membership and the Church.

 All Church debts were cleared, Certificates of Deposit were purchased (totaling $19,000.00) and increased from $10,000.00 annual income to $255,000.00

 Bro.
 Marshall Reese encouraged the members to tithe and invest in the financial independence for the construction of the new proposed Christian Education Building project.

 Also under the pastorate of Pastor Smith, the R.O.S.A. program was established to promote our Senior Adults, a midday Bible Class was established to encourage our Senior Adults and a new baptismal pool was constructed.

 A van was purchased.
 A full-time secretary was employed, Mrs. Angela Daniel (1999).
 Deacon Linton Gilbert hired as custodian.
 The deacons began home visitations to nursing homes, hospital and rehabilitation facilities.
 Prophet and Prophetess Charles and Vernella Binion were added to the ministerial staff.